OCA/purchase-workflow/purchase_default_terms_conditions/README.rst

 To use this module, you need to:

 #.
-Go do Purchase App
+Go to Purchase App
 #.
 Create a New Purchase/Quotation Order

 Bug Tracker